PySimpleGUI/PySimpleGUI/readme.md

        auto_size_text - Bool.
 True if elements should size themselves according to contents auto_size_buttons - Bool.
-True if button elements should size themselves according to their text label scale - Set size of element to be a multiple of the Element size location - Location to place window in pixels button_color - Default color for buttons (foreground, background).
+True if button elements should size themselves according to their text label scale - Set size of element to be a multiple of the Element size location - (x,y) Location to place window in pixels button_color - Default color for buttons (foreground, background).
 Can be text or hex progress_bar_color - Foreground and background colors for progress bars is_tabbed_form - Bool.
 If True then form is a tabbed form